SpinDoctorMRI/SpinDoctor/README.txt

 1) The DISTRIBUTE folder contains a commented general purpose driver called driver_spindoctor_neuronmodule_commented.m.
 It is highly recommended to read this driver to understand the workflow of SpinDoctor.
 2) driver_spindoctor_neuronmodule_commented.m does not use saved simulation data, all simulations are run from scratch.
 3) Thirteen driver examples are given in the DISTRIBUTE folder, the simulation details are listed in the table below.
 These drivers save the simulated data or use previously saved simulation results if they are available.
+4) Six drivers that are used to plot the figures in the paper about SpinDoctor NeuronModule by utilizing the saved data are also given in the repository.
+The details can be found in the table below.
 4) The functions that the user is likely to call directly from the driver are located at the top level of DISTRIBUTE/SRC.
 5) Other functions are stored in subfolders of DISTRIBUTE/SRC.
 6) Some neuron finite element meshes are stored in DISTRIBUTE/msh_files.